DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 constrained hardware.
 As such, our main question is broken down into two concrete research areas:

-**Research area 1 (_RA1_)**: How can Toeplitz-hashing be implemented as effectively as possible on resource constrained hardware in order to process raw bits into a workable random number?
+**Research area 1 (_RA1_)**: How can Toeplitz extraction be implemented as effectively as possible on resource constrained hardware in order to process raw bits into a workable random number?

-Toeplitz-hashing been optimized quite well, and previous research can be utilized for this.
+Toeplitz extraction been optimized quite well, and previous research can be utilized for this.
 However, there are still considerations when implementing the firmware for the microcontroller in order to optimize the code.
 Our goal is to attempt several implementations in order to find the most optimal implementation